cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 A digital twin for networks can be built by applying Digital Twin technologies to networks and creating a virtual image of real network facilities (called herein, emulation).
-Basically, the digital twin for networks is an expansion platform of network simulation and can be seen as a powerful tool for scenario planning, impact analysis, and change management.
+Basically, the digital twin for networks is an expansion platform of network emulation and can be seen as a powerful tool for scenario planning, impact analysis, and change management.
 The main difference compared to traditional network simulation is the interactive virtual-real mapping and data